bharadhwajcn/cinch-charts/docs/multi-line-chart.md

 **Attributes**

-* **color**  - The color of the line in the chart.
+* **color**  - The color for each of the line in the chart.
-    + Expected Value: A valid HEX or RGB code or even name of the color.
+    + Expected Value: An array of valid HEX or RGB code or even name of the color.
-* **width**  - Defines the width of the line in line Chart.
+* **width**  - Defines the width of each line in line Chart.
-    + Expected Value: A positive real number.
+    + Expected Value: An array of positive real number where each represent the width of each line.
 * **icon** - To specify the details of the icons used as plot points.
-    - **show** - To specify whether the plot points need to be shown.
+    - **show** - To specify whether the plot points need to be shown for a particular line.
-        + Expected Value: Boolean. `true` or `false`.
+        + Expected Value: Boolean array. `true` or `false`.
-    - **url** - The URL for the image that need to be used as plot point.
+    - **url** - The array of URL for the image that need to be used as plot point for each line.
-        + Expected Value: The URL to the image, either relative path or whole URL.
+        + Expected Value: The array of URL to the image, either relative path or whole URL.
 If no URL is provided and `show` is set to `true`, the color of the line is set as plot point.
     - **toBase64** - To specify whether the image needs to be converted to Base64.
-        + Expected Value: Boolean. `true` or `false`.
+        + Expected Value: Boolean array. `true` or `false`.
     - **class** - User defined CSS class name for image.
         + Expected Value: A user defined CSS class name.
     - **width** - Defines the width of the plot point image.
-        + Expected Value: A positive real number.
+        + Expected Value: An array positive real number where each represent the width of plot point of that line.

 **Example:**